 For seronegative subjects at baseline, the geometric mean concentration (GMC) and fold increase at Day 30 post full immunization will be descriptively summarized.
 Similarly, for seropositive subjects at baseline, the GMC and fold increase at Day 30 post full immunization will also be summarized.
 The GMFI and its 95% confidence interval will be calculated for both the combined three batches of the vacine group and the placebo group.

-In addition, the GMC, GMFI, seropositivity rate, and seroconversion rate at 30 days after the full immunization, along with their corresponding 95% confidence intervals, will also be calculated by age group (40–49, 50–59, 60–69, and ≥70 years).
+In addition, the GMC, GMFI, seropositivity rate, and seroconversion4-fold increased rate at 30 days after the full immunization, along with their corresponding 95% confidence intervals, will also be calculated by age group (40–49, 50–59, 60–69, and ≥70 years).

 Box plots of anti-gE antibody levels before vaccination and at 30 days post full immunization will be generated separately for each of the three individual vaccine batches and the placebo group.